brennanbrown/evolveu/07-flask/README.md

 * Ensure you have Python3, pip, and venv
     - Self-upgrade pip with `python3 -m pip install --upgrade pip`
 * Creation of the project folder
-* Creation of the virutal enviornment using `venv`
+* Creation of the virutal environment using `venv`
     - `python3 -m venv env`
     - `. env/bin/activate`
-    -  `deactivate` to exit the virtual enviornment
+    -  `deactivate` to exit the virtual environment
 * Install Flask to virtual enviornment
     - `pip3 install flask`
 * Setup enviornment variables
-    - `touch .flaskenv` to create the enviornment variables
+    - `touch .flaskenv` to create the environment variables
     - `pip3 install python-dotenv` will allow enviornment variables to be envoked
 * Install the Flask-WTF extension
     - `pip3 install flask-wtf` for web forms within Flask